apache/carbondata/docs/ddl-of-carbondata.md

      - Invalid scenarios
        * Change of decimal precision from (10,2) to (10,5) is invalid as in this case only scale is increased but total number of digits remains the same.
        * Change the comment of the partition column
+       * Rename operation fails if the structure of the complex column has been altered.
+Please ensure the old and new columns are compatible with each other.
+Meaning the number of children and complex levels should be unaltered while attempting to rename.
      - Valid scenarios
        * Change of decimal precision from (10,2) to (12,3) is valid as the total number of digits are increased by 2 but scale is increased only by 1 which will not lead to any data loss.
        * Change the comment of columns other than partition column